Office Space and Serviced Offices in Fitzrovia

 Great Portland Street’s unique gems include stores such as Choconut selling personalised chocolates, nuts and quality coffees.
 The dual chocolate fountains which sit in the window entice customers in off the street and once they’re in it is hard to resist the delectable bonbons, chocolate bars, truffles and bespoke, handmade chocolate in which the stores specialises.
 If the sweet things aren’t really your style then Nicolas’ may be more to your taste; London’s smartest chain of wine sellers also resides on this street offering a large selection of wines from around the world.

-Now that your taste buds are tingling it may be worth mentioning some of the amazing restaurants that can be found in wonderful Fitzrovia from the fun and creative to the exquisite fine dining destinations.
+Now that your taste buds are tingling, it’s worth taking clients and business partners to some of the amazing restaurants that can be found in wonderful Fitzrovia (Noho).
+From the fun and creative to the exquisite fine dining destinations, if you rent an office space in Fitzrovia, business guests are sure to enjoy them.
 Pied a Terre in a Michelin star restaurant which offers the highest quality seasonal ingredients within its gourmet dishes; Deer, Monkfish and Yorkshire Grouse are amongst some of the spectacular options on the menu here.

 Having rapidly developed within recent times and attracting more and more businesses and tourists, transport within the location has had to keep up with the demand.
-Goodge Street Tube Station is only a two minute walk from the centre of Fitzrovia as well as Warren Street and Euston Square being only five minutes from the area.
+Goodge Street Tube Station is only a two minute walk from the centre of Fitzrovia, and Warren Street and Euston Square are only five minutes from the area.
 Great Portland Street, Tottenham Court Road, Regent’s Park and mainline station Euston are all also only a 10 minute walk from the heart of Fitzrovia providing many links throughout the wider city and the country as a whole.

 This beautiful area also has many attractions and historic or iconic buildings.
 Grants Museum of Zoology for example showcases an awe-inspiring collection of around 62,000 specimens from the entire animal kingdom.
 Founded in 1827 the museum is reminiscent of the avid Victorian collector with cases of skeletons, mounted animals and specimens preserved in fluid.

 The area of Fitzrovia was originally developed by Charles Fitzroy, lord of the manor of Tottenhall from 1757.
-The area owes much of its development to the French immigrants and surrounding countries that moved in to the area establishing it as a reputable place for furniture trade in the late 18th century.
-In the 1930s Augustus John and Dylan Thomas developed the area further, creating a Bohemian reputation for the place; the name Fitzrovia is said to have derived from John’s favourite hostelry in the area, the Fitzroy Tavern.
-Today around 50,000 people work in the locality with a heavy concentration of media and advertising companies residing amongst the plentiful cafes and bars on Charlotte Street.
-The area is sometimes called Noho, meaning that it’s north of Soho.
+The area owes much of its development to the French immigrants and surrounding countries that moved into the area, establishing it as a reputable place for furniture trade in the late 18th century.
+In the 1930s, Augustus John and Dylan Thomas developed the area further, creating a Bohemian reputation for the place; the name Fitzrovia is said to have derived from John’s favourite hostelry in the area, the Fitzroy Tavern.